mat3ra/actions/README.md

 ### Usage

-These actions are not standalone, and are intended to be used in other actions.
+These actions are not standalone, and are intended to be used in other workflows.
-For example, as used in [Periodic Table](https://github.com/Exabyte-io/periodic-table.js), a "consumer" action would look like:
+For example, as used in [Periodic Table](https://github.com/Exabyte-io/periodic-table.js), a workflow using one of these actions might look like:

 ```yaml